Santosh Rana: CPI(ML) reorganisation

 The CPI(ML) movement began to splinter by the early seventies and by 1971 or 1972, it was in shambles.
 Santosh Rana broke with Charu Majumdar in 1971 and later joined the group led by Satyanarayan Singh, a prominent leader, who also rebelled against Charu Majumdar in 1971, leading to a split in the CPI(ML).
 In April 1973 Satyanarayan Singh's party was reorganized.
-The PCC, CPI(ML) evolved out of the group loyal to Satyanarayan Singh.
+The PCC, CPI (ML) evolved out of the group loyal to Satyanarayan Singh.
 Subsequently, Santosh Rana became general secretary of this party.
 This faction was amongst the earliest Naxalites to take part in elections.

 Electoral efforts

-Santosh Rana, contesting as an independent, won the Gopiballavpur seat in 1977, but lost it in 1982.
+Contesting as an independent, Rana won the Gopiballavpur seat in 1977, but lost it in 1982.

 Maoists

-Santosh Rana disagreed with the actions of the Maoists in the Jungle Mahals.
+Rana disagreed with the actions of the Maoists in the Jungle Mahals.
 He said, "Differences between the original CPI(ML) and today’s CPI(Maoist) are too many.
 Despite our criticism of Charu Majumdar’s line of annihilation campaign, I must point out that he never asked us for indiscriminate killings like today’s Maoists.
 In 1969-71, I was active in Debra-Gopiballavpur region, close to Lalgarh, now a major base of the Maoists.
 We killed around 120 people, most of them landlords or their henchmen … Today, I feel most of these killings were unnecessary.
 But unlike the CPI(Maoist), we killed not a single tribal, Dalit and poor people in the seventies in Debra-Gopiballavpur."

 He further says, "The CPI(ML) is alarmed at the situation in Jangalmahal where in some areas armed CPI(M) supporters are capturing villages with the help of Joint Forces while in others, the Trinamool Congress is capturing villages with the help of Maoist squads.
 None of them has any respect for the democratic rights of the people.
 The CPI(ML) has been active in the area for over forty years and led innumerable struggles of the workers, peasants, Dalits and Adivasis on the issues of wages, land, irrigation, forest rights and Dalit-Adivasi rights.
 In recent times, it has organized the people against atrocities by Joint Forces and against pollution of sponge iron factories."